Public transport in Waikato: Transport Centre

 Most of Waikato's buses start and end their journeys at the Transport Centre on the corner of Anglesea St and Bryce St, formerly the Ellis and Burnand timber yard.
 The map of the Centre shows 27 stops in and around it.
 As well as bus stops and shelters, it has toilets, a cafe, an information counter and a booking office.
 It opened in 2001 and was designed by Worley Architects.
-Prior to that the Transport Centre was the name later given to the late 1960s bus station on the other side of Bryce St (now The Warehouse, but once the NZR Road Services depot and bus stops), which was linked by a ramp to the underground station at Hamilton Central.
-That site and the current centre and neighbouring properties are now included in Development Site 4 in the City's local area plan.
+Prior to that the Transport Centre was the name later given to the 1958 bus station on the other side of Bryce St (now The Warehouse, but once the NZR Road Services depot and bus stops), which was linked by a ramp to the underground station at Hamilton Central.
+That site and the current centre and neighbouring properties are now included in Development Site 4 in the city's local area plan.
 In earlier years buses had several terminals, including Frankton Junction and Garden Place.